 This series on rainfall disaster risk and mitigation sheds light on the natural disaster prevention systems currently in place in Rio and their effects on communities across the city.
-Below is part one in the three-part series, taking a close look at the definition of risk and the history of landslide and flash flood prevention and warning tactics in place, namely the “Community-Based Alert and Alarm System.”
+Below is part one, taking a close look at the definition of risk and the history of landslide and flash flood prevention and warning tactics in place, namely the “Community-Based Alert and Alarm System.”

 Within the context of natural disaster policy, favelas are often dubbed “high-risk.”
 For more on the inequalities that lead them to end up occupying such areas, and how they oftentimes work to reduce this risk, click here.

 The phrase “risk area” can be found attached to favelas in several municipal policy documents, including City Hall’s Contingency Plan, which outlines the siren system’s functions and locations, and the Rio’s geotechnical institute Geo-Rio’s Risk Management Plan.
 The latter document presents five steps for “eliminating areas of high risk on mapped slopes”:

 - Knowledge: Includes a mapping of all risk areas in the city (last completed in 2011) and slope susceptibility (using thematic maps, aerial photos, and lasers).